 - If you are currently claiming another compact state as your primary state of residence but will be changing your primary state of residence to ND when you come to work here

-- Complete the online Initial RN/LPN Exam Application below
+- Complete the online Initial RN/LPN Endorsement Application below

 - Initial RN/LPN Endorsement Application when you have completed the RN Endorsement application, return to this screen to complete the Initial Advanced Practice License with or without Prescriptive Authority below.

 - The Board requires a completed transcript with degree posted from an accredited graduate level advanced practice registered nurse program; Copies of transcripts sent by applicants will not be accepted.
 Only official transcripts sent directly from the nursing program to the Board office are accepted.